This post may seem more like a journal entry than previous posts, so reader be warned!

 What is meaning anyway?
 It means to have a function or purpose… having something that drives us or calls us forward.
 Sometimes it requires an action, sometimes it is nothing more than a buffer against inaction.
 Meaning is what gets us up in the morning.
 It helps us to smile even when things are not going well.

 Living a life of meaning is what keeps many of us alive.
 Not just alive and living but thriving.
 The pursuit of meaning is very personal and not easily explained to those who question your motives.
 Discussing what you hope for, really isn’t something someone who is financing your reality wants to hear.
 Really, how do you explain that you’d rather travel across town to meet with someone who didn’t confirm they’d be there, than sit at home… again?

 Yet, there comes a time most of us will come to admit; chasing meaning is exhausting.
 It is time consuming.
 See, that’s the two-sided deal of pursing meaning.
 It takes time to engage in the chase and fills up the time that might otherwise be used to question the value of your meaning.

-Those of us who have yet to experience any lasting financial benefit related to meaning, are forever choosing between time spent sulking and time spent seeking a relief to the sulking.
-Running after something we hope is productive and purposeful requires time… and often money; money we don’t have because of the disconnect between our purpose and the value assigned to that purpose.
+Those of us who have yet to experience any lasting financial benefit related to meaning, are forever choosing between time spent sulking and time spent seeking a relief from the sulking.
+Running after something we hope is productive and purposeful requires time… and often money; money we don’t have because of the disconnect between our purpose and the value others assign to that purpose.

 Like being on a hamster wheel, chasing meaning can be discouraging.
 Sure, we’ll get exercise; exercise that keeps our skills sharpened or keeps our name “out there.”
 But that exercise can feel quite futile, because let’s face it… meaning alone don’t pay the bills.
 Until someone values what we deem meaningful, the pursuit not only feels daunting, it can begin to feel… meaningless.